Fathers, Sons, & Holy Ghosts: Baseball as a Spiritual Experience

 Click here to order the paperback for $5.49 + shipping.

 If you enjoy baseball and a book that delivers the pitch, this book is for you.
 There are more than a few examples of faith, mindfulness, reason, psychology, spirituality, superstition, humanity and heartfelt accounts of baseball and its numerous connections to life.
 Very enjoyable!~~Dave Norman, former Baltimore Orioles beat reporter for WBAL radio and current webcaster for the Harrisonburg Turks of the Valley Baseball League.

 I thoroughly enjoyed reading this book!
 It’s smart and funny and touching and very deep.
 I will never think about baseball the same way again.~~Christine Ranck, author of Amazon #1 best-seller, Ignite the Genius Within.

 Time Is A Pool, a 10-story collection of flash fiction, is available in paperback from Amazon It is also available as a Kindle e-book and most other e-readers from Smashwords.
 You can also check the catalogue of your favorite e-reader.
 The paperback version runs $3.49 plus shipping, while the e-book version is $.99.
 Read the Hagerstown Herald-Mail Q & A about Time Is A Pool here.

 Safe at Home: A Season in the Valley is available in both soft cover and e-book form.
 For a signed copy of the former, contact Austin via e-mail at agisriel at yahoo dot com.
 Cost is $20.00 which includes shipping.
 To download to a Kindle reader visit the Kindle Store.
-To download to any other e-reader click here and scroll to the bottom of the page.
+To download to any other e-reader click here.

 What they’re saying about Safe at Home